jrickerd/jrickerd.github.io/resume_md.md

 ### *Senior Software Engineer*, [Bodybuilding.com](https://bodybuilding.com) (Jul 2018 — Dec 2024)

 Senior Software Engineer supporting ecommerce fulfillment platform and third party integrations.
-  - **Spring migration:** Transitioned NServiceBus handlers (C#) to Spring Boot microservices deployed in AWS Kubernetes.
+  - **Spring migration:** Migrated NServiceBus handlers (C#) to Spring Boot microservices deployed in AWS Kubernetes.
 Provisioned AWS infrastructure using Terraform.
   - **Integrations:** Integrated backend with Convey (order tracking), CommerceHub (dropship), SixRivers (warehouse automation), Fabric (PIM) and Supliful (dropship).
 Built Kibana dashboards/reports for business users.
   - **Shopify replatform:** Worked with third party contractors to move the storefront to Shopify.
-Built node.js services to integrate with on-prem fulfillment backend in Google cloud, running in Kubernetes.
+Built Node.js services to integrate with fulfillment backend in Google Cloud, running in Kubernetes.
-  - **Python:** Supported legacy Python AWS Lambda services and wrote a lot of scripts for arbitrary tasks.
+  - **Python:** Supported legacy Python AWS Lambda services and wrote a lot of ad-hoc scripts for arbitrary tasks.
   - **ANTLR:** Built Slack bot with ANTLR and Spring Boot for infrastructure management.
   - **Agile:** Planned, estimated and tracked work in Jira.
   - **Reporting:** Built reports for business.
 Used Graphql, REST and SQL to pull data from various systems and databases.